 We currently do not have a size limitation for props and costumes, but we ask that your creations be mindful of a large crowd.
 Anything that becomes a fire hazard or constant traffic blocker may be asked to be removed.

 The legal drinking age is 21.
 Anime St. Louis badges are not valid forms of ID for purchasing or consuming alcohol.
 Only a government issued ID or passport will be accepted as a valid proof of age.
-Alcohol is not to be consumed in the St. Charles Convention Area or public areas of the hotels outside of restaurants or designated areas.
-Public intoxication can result in a revoked badge.
+Alcohol is only to be consumed in designated areas of the venues, not within the public lobbies, hallways, or in the programming areas of Anime St. Louis.
+Public intoxication can result in being asked to leave the venues and/or a revoked badge.
 While Anime St. Louis will not police activity outside of convention areas, any underage drinking that comes to our attention will be immediately reported and dealt with by local authorities.

 No smoking is allowed inside any of the buildings, including e-cigarettes and vaping.
 Please smoke outside, and be considerate of others when you do.